 TennCare CHOICES for Long-Term Care

 Medicaid pays for nursing home care.
 In some instances, it pays for care in the home or in some assisted living facilities.
 People must meet financial and medical eligibility criteria.
-(Medical eligibility is discussed under nursing home care.)
 There are two parts to the application process–medical and financial.
-If you already have TennCare, call your health plan (MCO).
-If you do not have TennCare, call the East TN Area Agency on Aging & Disability.
+If already enrolled in TennCare, call the health plan (MCO).
+If not enrolled in TennCare, call the East TN Area Agency on Aging & Disability.
 TennCare Connect makes decisions on financial eligibility, so call that agency to start the financial application.

-You may own your home if your equity is under $603,000 (as of 2021), a car, limited amount of life insurance, and, in some cases, jointly held property, and still be eligible.
+One may own the home if their equity is under $688,000 (as of 2023), a car, limited amount of life insurance, and, in some cases, jointly held property, and still be eligible.
 The value is not counted when establishing eligibility; all other assets are considered.
-You will need documentation or verification of bank accounts, stocks, bonds, IRAs, CDs, and real estate owned in addition to your home.
+Documentation or verification of bank accounts, stocks, bonds, IRAs, CDs, and real estate owned in addition to the home will be needed.

 Lawyers not experienced in elder law may be unaware of the complexities of planning for future CHOICES financial assistance for nursing home costs.
 Penalties that can significantly delay an applicant’s ability to qualify for CHOICES can be applied to gifts or to transfers of assets for less than fair market value into the name of someone other than the person entering a nursing home.

 Federal law authorizes states to recover the costs of CHOICES-paid nursing home care when resources are left after the death of the patient.
 This is called “estate recovery.”
 A waiver or release from the TennCare program is required before an estate can be closed in Tennessee.
 Seek legal advice before transferring the title or deed to property, as doing so may cause problems with CHOICES eligibility.
 In any case, the community spouse can live in the family home for the remainder of his or her lifetime.